 3. Falling into old, destructive habits

 Too often, things erupted into criticism, attacks, and silent treatment.
-My husband and I needed to learn how to fight more consciously and not use the destructive tactics – coined “The Four Horsemen of the Apocalypse” by Gottman – that we had learned growing up.
+Couples must learn how to fight more consciously and not use the destructive tactics – coined “The Four Horsemen of the Apocalypse” by Gottman – often learned while growing up.

 A closer look at the Four Horsemen